DENTAL TRAUMA

 HOW TO PREVENT DENTAL TRAUMA

-1. Ensure your young child is supervised at all times, e.g at home when learning to walk or climbing onto the furniture, when at the playground running around with other children.
+• Ensure your child is always supervised, especially at home when learning to walk, climbing on furniture, and playing at the playground with other children.

-3. Wear proper footwear when engaging in certain activities as appropriate.
+• Wear appropriate footwear when engaging in certain activities that may pose a risk of dental injury.

-WHAT SHOULD I DO IF MY CHILD HAS A MOUTH INJURY/FRACTURED TOOTH?
+WHAT SHOULD YOU DO IF YOUR CHILD HAS A MOUTH INJURY OR FRACTURED TOOTH?

 Keep calm.
-Check if there are any other head or bodily injuries.
+Check for any other head or bodily injuries and follow the checklist below:

 • Was there a knock to the head?

-• Is the child vomiting or experiencing headache or dizziness?
+• Is the child vomiting or experiencing a headache or dizziness?

-If so, please see your family medical practitioner or seek medical assistance at your nearest A&E Department at NUHS or KKH (these have children emergency departments).
+If so, please see your family medical practitioner or seek immediate medical assistance at your nearest A&E Department as NUHS or KKH (these have children's emergency departments).
 It is crucial to rule out any possible neurological injuries due to the injury.

-WHAT SHOULD YOU DO IF YOU HIT YOUR TOOTH?
+WHAT SHOULD I DO IF MY CHILD HITS THEIR TOOTH?

 HOW IS DENTAL TRAUMA TREATED?

-During the appointment, a thorough clinical examination will be conducted and often radiograph(s) may be taken and/or tests done as appropriate.
-Management options would be discussed with you and the most suitable solution carried out accordingly.
+During the appointment, the dentist will conduct a comprehensive clinical examination and may take X-rays or perform relevant tests as necessary to assess the dental injury thoroughly.
+Based on the findings, the available management options will be discussed with you, and the most suitable solution will be carried out accordingly.

-Finally, your child’s dentist will advise on how to care for the injury site in the upcoming period so as to prevent further infection and ensure optimal healing conditions.
-You will also be informed on the subsequent follow-up appointments scheduled for your child.
+The dentist will also guide you on caring for the injury site in the coming days to prevent further infection and promote optimal healing.
+Additionally, you will be informed about the follow-up appointments scheduled to monitor the progress and ensure the best possible outcome.

 HOW SHOULD YOU MANAGE AN AVULSED TOOTH?